TonyLHansen/atastandings/README.md

 # Sample Use Examples

-The following examples show some of the ways that the various options can be combined together:
+The following examples show some of the ways that the various options can be combined together.
+All sample output uses fictitious names.

 1. `atastandings --worlds --search aurora`
 Show all students from Aurora (any state) in the world standings.